PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have fixed any newly failing tests.

 <!--
-(if you're unsure why they're failing, ask!)
+(If you're unsure why they're failing, ask!)
 -->